 The North Estonia Medical Centre laboratory is one of the largest hospital laboratories in Estonia.
 The laboratory performs tests in all primary fields of laboratory medicine.
 Nearly 600 specific tests are available and in 2020, some 3.5 million of them were conducted.

-The centre has five departments.
+The centre has six departments.

-clinical immunology department (also includes a stem cell laboratory)
+clinical immunology (includes a stem cell laboratory)

-microbiology department (also includes a mycobacteriology laboratory)
+microbiology and molecular diagnostics (also includes a mycobacteriology laboratory)

 blood bank (operates around the clock)

-We are the only Estonian hospital laboratory to test for alcohol surrogates, heavy metals, metabolic markers and some tumour markers.
+We are the only Estonian hospital laboratory to test for heavy metals, bone metabolic markers and some tumour markers.
 We are the only hospital lab in northern Estonia to conduct tests in the field of specific clotting factors, platelet function testing and tuberculosis.
 We also study cell surface antigens in haematological patients and collect and store peripheral blood stem cells.

 The hospital uses an electronic system to order laboratory tests.